4 Effective Techniques for Closing Insurance Sales

 When first speaking with a lead, gauge their interest on Medicare Supplements (Med Supps), Medicare Advantage (MA), and Part D plans by giving brief descriptions and asking which products appeal to them the most.
 If they fill out an SOA, it should be easy to see what products they’re interested in learning more about and which they’re not.

-If you’re selling other types of insurance products, be sure to go through their different product options and ask about their interest level in each.
+If you’re selling other types of insurance products, be sure to go through the different options and ask about their interest level in each.
 Your client will appreciate you taking the time to find out their interests and preferences, instead of bulldozing them with plan presentations they don’t want to hear.

 Identify the Need